znob/dsc-1-03-04-importing-data-using-pandas-nyc-career-ds-102218/README.md

-# PANDAS Importing
+# Importing Data Using Pandas

-We've seen a bit of PANDAS to date but will take a more detailed examination of loading files here.
+## Introduction

+We've already used Pandas to import data in previous lessons, but in this lesson we'll take a little longer to dive into what's actually going on.

+## Objectives
+You will be able to:
+* Import data from csv files and Excel files
+* Understand and explain key arguments for imports
+* Save information to csv and Excel files
+* Access data within a Pandas DataFrame (print() and .head())

 # Loading Pandas